markproy/bird-classification-workshop/docs/troubleshooting.md

 In IAM, find the `AWSDeepLensGreengrassGroupRole` and extend it by attaching the `AmazonS3FullAccess` policy.

-### DeepLens device registration hangs
+### DeepLens device registration hangs and times out

 Ensure you are not on VPN.

-If deeplens.amazon.net hangs when trying to connect with the device over its softAP SSID, try DeepLens.config instead.
+If `deeplens.amazon.net` hangs when trying to connect with the device over its softAP SSID, try `DeepLens.config` instead.

 ## Navigation